-Australia is a major regional financial hub with a sophisticated banking system, and expats will find there is plenty of professional support available when it comes to educating oneself about and understanding different aspects of financial management in the country.
+Australia is a major regional financial hub with a sophisticated banking system, and expats will be able to seek out professional support to understand the finer points of financial management in the country.

 Money in Australia

-The Australian Dollar (AUD or $A) is the official currency in Australia, and is divided into 100 cents.
-Within Australia, expats will see currency simply abbreviated as $, though this isn’t to be confused with the US dollar.
+The Australian Dollar (AUD) is the official currency in Australia and is divided into 100 cents.

 Banking in Australia

-Expats wanting to open a bank account in Australia should always investigate all available options, particularly as interest rates can vary between one bank and another.
+Expats who want to open a bank account in Australia should investigate all available options because interest rates can vary between banks.
 Australia’s major banks are the Commonwealth Bank of Australia, ANZ Bank, Westpac and National Australia Bank.

-As banks are always keen to attract new customers, most have a wide range of services and are keen to provide assistance to expats.
-Opening a bank account in Australia is a fairly straightforward procedure as long as expats ensure they bring along all the required documentation.
+As banks are always keen to attract new customers, most have a wide range of services and are happy to assist expats.
+Opening a bank account in Australia is a fairly straightforward process as long as expats ensure they bring all the required documentation.

 Taxes in Australia

-As tax can be a complex issue, it is recommended that expats consult a tax advisor on this issue, preferably one that has experience working with foreigners paying tax in Australia.
+Tax can be a complex issue, and it is recommended that expats consult an advisor that has experience in handling the tax of foreigners in Australia.

 ►To learn about some of the country's cultural nuances, see Culture Shock in Australia